 Camden National in Focus

 Camden National (CAC) is headquartered in Camden, and is in the Finance sector.
-The stock has seen a price change of -6.72% since the start of the year.
-The bank is paying out a dividend of $0.3 per share at the moment, with a dividend yield of 3.05% compared to the Banks - Northeast industry's yield of 1.63% and the S&P 500's yield of 2.02%.
+The stock has seen a price change of 10.63% since the start of the year.
+Currently paying a dividend of $0.3 per share, the company has a dividend yield of 2.57%.
+In comparison, the Banks - Northeast industry's yield is 1.58%, while the S&P 500's yield is 1.77%.

 In terms of dividend growth, the company's current annualized dividend of $1.20 is up 30.4% from last year.
-Over the last 5 years, Camden National has increased its dividend 3 times on a year-over-year basis for an average annual increase of 8.90%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+In the past five-year period, Camden National has increased its dividend 3 times on a year-over-year basis for an average annual increase of 7.35%.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
 Right now, Camden National's payout ratio is 33%, which means it paid out 33% of its trailing 12-month EPS as dividend.

 Looking at this fiscal year, CAC expects solid earnings growth.
 The Zacks Consensus Estimate for 2018 is $3.30 per share, with earnings expected to increase 20.88% from the year ago period.